CLOSE X

 In instances where the separating couple co-own foreign assets; property, for example, which are set to be transferred as part of a settlement, then the impact of fluctuations in the value of foreign currency on the capital gains must be considered.

-The purchase price of a property and its value upon disposal will be calculated according to sterling rates on the relevant dates on which the separation and sale takes place.
+The purchase price of a property and its value upon disposal will be calculated according to sterling rates on the relevant dates on which the separation and sale take place.
 This methodology can sometimes produce perplexing results.
 For example, a property’s value may have decreased in terms of the local currency but have increased in terms of sterling rates as a result of currency movements.
 Couples seeking divorce must bear this taxation intricacy in mind.

 In addition to these considerations, there are likely to be sticking points regarding local taxation on the transfer of foreign property under a divorce settlement, even if you are a British national.